 When I start working as a Scrum Master in a new Scrum team, I almost always notice one thing.
 The team knows which Scrum Events exist, but they are not executed according to their meaning.
-In some cases, some of the events are not even executed because the team is not clear what added value the event has or should have.
+In some cases, some of the events are not even executed at all, because the team is not clear which value the event has or should have.

-This article is intended to provide an overview of Scrum Events and, in particular, to shed light on what inputs and outputs are associated with them.
-What things does a team need to consider as inputs to its Scrum Events, and what added value or output do these events bring to the team.
+This article is intended to provide an overview of Scrum Events and, in particular, to shed light on what inputs and outputs (which enable outcomes) are associated with them.
+Which things does a team need to consider as inputs to its Scrum Events, and what added value or output do these events bring to the team.
 A Scrum team can only be successful if it understands that it is absolutely necessary not to lose focus on these.

 The Scrum Guide

 Scrum is a framework for developing and sustaining complex products.
 This Guide contains the definition of Scrum.
 This definition consists of Scrum’s roles, events, artifacts, and the rules that bind them together.
 Ken Schwaber and Jeff Sutherland developed Scrum; the Scrum Guide is written and provided by them.
 Together, they stand behind the Scrum Guide.